Independence Day Speeches Over the Years

 Shri Atal Bihari Vajpayee added ‘Jai Vigyan’ (Hail science) to Lal Bahadur Shastri’s ‘Jai Jawan’ (Hail youth/ armed forces) and ‘Jai Kisan’ (Hail farmer).
 Vajpayee was gracious in saying that the nuclear tests conducted under his watch were set in motion by Indira Gandhi.
 The lowering conduct of members of Parliament bothered Vajpayee.
 Initiatives like satellite-based distance education were announced in 1999.

-In 2000 and 2001 Vajpayee gave emphasis on rural development.
-Roads and employment in the rural areas got the much needed thrust in his speeches.
-All the existing rural employment schemes were merged in ‘Sampoorna Grameen Rozgar Yojana’.
-Vajpayee set up a special cell in his office to monitor development projects in the North-east region.
+In 2000 and 2001, Vajpayee emphasised rural development.
+Roads and employment in the rural areas got the much-needed thrust in his speeches.
+All the existing rural employment schemes were merged into ‘Sampoorna Grameen Rozgar Yojana’.
+Vajpayee set up a special cell in his office to monitor development projects in the north-eastern region.

-Affordable housing got a push after 2001, but even greater emphasis was laid on national highway (NH) projects, telecom expansion and fast track court to reduce pendency of cases.
-As years passed the government started to think bigger and work on multi-modal transport and logistics hubs.
-In 2002, Vajpayee tasked the Ministry of Home Affairs to work on a multi-purpose machine readable identity card which could be used for e-governance initiatives.
-A few years later Aadhaar cards became ubiquitous.
+Affordable housing got a push after 2001, but even greater emphasis was placed on national highway (NH) projects, telecom expansion, and a fast-track court to reduce the pendency of cases.
+As years passed, the government started to think bigger and work on multi-modal transport and logistics hubs.
+In 2002, Vajpayee tasked the Ministry of Home Affairs to work on a multi-purpose machine-readable identity card which could be used for e-governance initiatives.
+A few years later, Aadhaar cards became ubiquitous.

-In his last Independence Day speech in 2003, Vajpayee mentioned how we were building 11 kilometres, 4-lane highway per day and that the Chandrayaan mission will become a reality by 2008.
+In his last Independence Day speech in 2003, Vajpayee mentioned how we were building 11 kilometres, 4-lane highway per day and that the Chandrayaan mission would become a reality by 2008.

 Dr. Manmohan Singh (2004 - 2013)

 Dr. Manmohan Singh was probably the first PM to acknowledge extreme weather events and their impact on our lives.
-Under his watch the National Disaster Management Authority (NDMA) came into existence.
-Manmohan Singh asked the countrymen in 2006 whether we are making full use of our potential.
+Under his watch, the National Disaster Management Authority (NDMA) came into existence.
+Manmohan Singh asked the fellow citizens in 2006 whether we are entirely using our potential.
 In his 2008 Independence Day address, Manmohan Singh talked about farm loan waivers.
-He also made the nation aware how 14 crore (140 million) children were getting mid-day meals in schools.
-The nuclear deal with the United States was an important achievement in Manmohan Singh’s first 5-year tenure as PM.
-The agreement authorises India to access nuclear technology and fuel for its civilian nuclear energy initiatives while still adhering to international non-proliferation norms.
+He also informed the nation that 14 crore (140 million) children were getting mid-day meals in schools.
+The nuclear deal with the United States was essential in Manmohan Singh’s first 5-year tenure as PM.
+The agreement authorises India to access nuclear technology and fuel for its civilian atomic energy initiatives while adhering to international non-proliferation norms.

-In his first independence speech after re-election in 2009, Manmohan Singh paid homage to all former PMs from his party except P. V. Narasimha Rao.
+In his first Independence Day speech after re-election in 2009, Manmohan Singh paid homage to all former PMs from his party except P. V. Narasimha Rao.
 The work on dedicated freight corridors (DFC) and Aadhaar cards got a push in 2009.

-In 2010 Manmohan Singh spoke about the lack of cleanliness in India and how we were trailing in hygiene rankings globally.
-In 2011 Manmohan Singh expressed pain on the fact that money for development schemes reaches the pockets of government employees.
+In 2010, Manmohan Singh spoke about the lack of cleanliness in India and how we were trailing in hygiene rankings globally.
+In 2011, Manmohan Singh expressed pain that money for development schemes reaches the pockets of government employees.
 In his last speech as PM in 2013, Manmohan did what he should have done much earlier - he acknowledged P. V. Narasimha Rao for his leadership in rolling out reforms in 1991.

-Narendra Modi urged the countrymen to observe a 10-year moratorium for agitations and disagreements over caste, religion and regions.
-Topics like Jan Dhan account, skill development and digital India were brought forth by Modi in 2014 itself.
+Narendra Modi urged the citizens to observe a 10-year moratorium on agitations and disagreements over caste, religion and regions.
+Topics like the Jan Dhan account, skill development, and digital India were brought forth by Modi in 2014.

 In his 2015 Independence Day speech, Modi used the term ‘Team India’ for everything we can do as citizens of India.
-This was an honest attempt to integrate the nation which has more diversity than anywhere else.
+This was an honest attempt to integrate the nation, with more diversity than anywhere else.
 Financial inclusion and incubation of start-ups got their due prominence.
-Direct benefit transfers were saving the beneficiaries from harassment and reduced leakages for the exchequer.
+Direct benefit transfers saved the beneficiaries from harassment and reduced leakages for the exchequer.

-In a marked change from the earlier PMs, Modi during his 2016 address from the Red Fort said that India gained independence from both the non-violent and armed resistance measures.
-Modi emphasised how some laggard public sector undertakings were reporting operational profit for the first time in many years.
-He was forthright in speaking about the end of tax terrorism and implementation of one rank one pay policy in the armed forces.
+In a marked change from the earlier PMs, Modi, during his 2016 address from the Red Fort, said that India gained independence from both the non-violent and armed resistance measures.
+Modi emphasised how some laggard public sector undertakings reported operational profit for the first time in many years.
+He was forthright in discussing ending tax terrorism and implementing the one rank one pay policy in the armed forces.

-The highlights from 2017-2019 were the success of goods and services tax (GST), ease of doing business measures and abrogation of Article 370.
-In 2020 Modi spoke about the value addition in manufacturing and importance of infrastructure development.
+The highlights from 2017-2019 were the success of the goods and services tax (GST), ease of doing business measures and abrogation of Article 370.
+In 2020, Modi spoke about the value addition in manufacturing and the importance of infrastructure development.
 Essential workers got special praise in the 2021 Independence Day speech, while the 2022 address saw a galaxy of freedom fighters getting their due.
-The emphasis on self-reliance was the highlight of the Independence Day speech in 2023.
-The need for inculcating and appreciating innovation was another important message from Modi.
+The emphasis on self-reliance was the highlight of the Independence Day speech 2023.
+The need to inculcate and appreciate innovation was another important message from Modi.

 Independence Day Speeches and Actions

-I had read a few years ago that to attain a peaceful mind our words and actions must be in sync.
+A few years ago, I read that our words and actions must sync to attain a peaceful mind.
 Political leaders speak to influence citizens and hope that perception translates into votes.
-The thirst for power is addictive and transforms a person from inside out.
+The thirst for power is addictive and transforms a person from the inside out.
 Whatever our PMs chose to speak in their Independence Day speeches has eventually become a part of our history.
-Let us hope we get a fresh narrative and celebrate freedom in its most authentic and true sense.
+Let us hope we get a fresh narrative and celebrate freedom in its most authentic sense.
 All we want is to be free in both letter and spirit.